 The good news is some treatments prevent and slow the spread of fire blight.
 With these, fire blight is manageable and should have little to no further impact on your trees.

 To see an active fire blight map of the US, check out this map on uspest.org.

-Also, to read more about this disease, feel free to visit my other post: Fire Blight Treatment: Non-Organic & Organic Solutions.
+To read more about this disease, see my other post: Fire Blight Treatment: Non-Organic & Organic Solutions.